 sandwich bitch and jesus in the same sentence?!

 I was so mad!

 I didn't talk to my parents for a season, and it's all I thought about all summer.

 I disconnected from my family and dug a hole deeper and further.
 I rebelled from them, and any and all notions of religion.

 I lived a fast life thinking I was free.
 Indulging in any opportunity to do good drugs, and sensationalize life.
 The truth is...
 That life only goes so high, and so far, and you can only obtain the highest high in balance.
 You can't do drugs all the time, and you can't indulged all the time, because it loses it's sensation.

 My wreck-less choices ended up hurting people.
 My unconscious choices emanated an energy that started with good intentions, and ended with f#cked up energy.
 By my own accord, my energy boomeranged back as guilt and misunderstanding.

 I had no morals.
 No light.
 No money.

 I was making choices I did not want to be making.
-Digging myself into a pit.
-Broke AF.
-Guilty, repeating my guilty conscience.
+Digging myself in a dark spiritual pit.
+Spiritually, morally, physically, mentally, financially broke AF.

 Be a decent human?!#%!?